PocketChangeJ/Brundle_Example/README.md

 Examples_for_package.R was used to provide the R data files (.rda) for the man page examples in the Brundle package.

-example.Rmd shows provides complete workflow using the same data.
+ctcfExample.Rmd shows provides complete workflow using same data and was generated using a CTCF based control.

+dmExample.Rmd shows a similar workflow for data using a spike-in control.

+Preprocessing example with sample data can be found in the preprocessing folder.

 Brundle can be found at https://github.com/andrewholding/Brundle